pauldedecker/nlsa-research-site/content/index.md

 # Hello from Quartz 👋

-If you can read this, your Quartz setup is working.
+If you can read this, your Quartz setup is working!